benc-uk/smilr/README.md

 # Deploying Locally
 If you are deploying Smilr for the first time, and still getting your head around the various moving pieces, you may want to deploy it initially locally on your desktop machine and set up each of the tiers and make sure they are working correctly, and debug locally if you hit issues.
-We assume you are using Windows 10, however as all of the steps can be applied to MacOS or Linux, using Windows 10 is not a hard requirement.
+It is assumed you are using Windows 10, however as all of the steps can be applied to MacOS or Linux, using Windows 10 is not a hard requirement.

 ## Run MongoDB Locally
 You have three options when it comes to running MongoDB locally: